HANKSOONG/image-repair-and-restoration-/README.md

 Data augmentation is applied during the deblurring phase using the LSDIR Dataset, available at https://data.vision.ee.ethz.ch/yawli/.

+## Code
+The initial code for the section 'Define and initialize the neural network' comes from PyTorch: https://pytorch.org/tutorials/recipes/recipes/defining_a_neural_network.html.

+The fine-tuning code of the model differs from the training code only in the part where the pre-trained model is loaded.
+Therefore, I have not uploaded the fine-tuning code.

+## Model
+The pre-trained weights of the model can be obtained from https://drive.google.com/drive/folders/17U7pkEUPILrAtDx19CdSUyG8EUrN6e1c?usp=sharing.

 ## Methods for evaluating performance
 To evaluate the performance of the project's results, used image quality metrics：